Preliminary Data: Female, 85 yrs, widow, Higher middle class, Parsi

 Generalized anasarca, obsese;

 JVP – increased

 CNS – Unconscious, not responding to commands, movement of LL to pain stimuli; Planters – NAD.

 Unrecorded as Hospital records older than 10 years have been destroyed.

 During that time, continuous monitoring of electrolyte levels, blood sugar, blood count, renal function, cardiac function, etc was maintained by the MD physician following up her case.

-CCF with prerenal Renal Failure and generalized Anasarca.
+CCF with prerenal Renal Failure (Homeopathy for Acute Renal Failure) and generalized Anasarca.